-Direct discussions may not be an option for you, but there are other options for trying to reach an agreement on financial arrangements.
+Direct discussions may not be an option for you, but there are other options for trying to reach a financial settlement on divorce.
 There are a number of Alternative Dispute Resolution (ADR) options including mediation, collaboration and solicitor-led negotiations.
 If agreement is reached through ADR discussions, then it must be put into a court-approved financial order to be binding.

 Divorce proceedings must have been started and reached the decree nisi stage (but do not have to be completed) before the court can consider any application for an agreed Financial Order.